Are you trying to figure out the Japan winter packing list?

 Typically made with duck or goose feathers, wearing a down jacket helps to retain heat and provide warmth for as long as you are wearing it.

-Apart from keeping your head from excessive heat loss in winter, a beanie can be a great fashion prop too!
+Apart from keeping your head from the cold in winter, a beanie can be a great fashion prop! 🤩

-Be sure to look for touchscreen-friendly gloves so that you can use your phone at ease without taking out the gloves.
+Be sure to look for touchscreen-friendly gloves so that you can use check your maps or taking dreamy winter photos without taking out the gloves 😉

-As you are exploring the country during the cold season, keep your toes and soles warm and comfy by putting on wool socks.
+Keep your toes and soles warm and comfy by putting on wool socks!

 During winter, the amount of snow produced in Japanese cities varies depending on its location.

-The last thing that you want while being in cold weather is to have freezing wet feet, especially in snow-heavy regions like Takayama and Kanazawa.
+The last thing that you want while being in cold weather is to have freezing wet feet, especially in snow-heavy regions like Takayama, Kanazawa, and Hokkaido!

-The important qualities of walking boots to have are waterproof, lightweight, and comfy.
+Tip: The most important qualities of walking boots to have are waterproof, lightweight, and comfy 😉

-What To Pack For Winter In Japan: Other Items
+What To Pack For Winter In Japan: Additional Items

 1. Portable Phone Charger